evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/20-event-architecture.md

 This chapter is complete when:

 - Event taxonomy is documented.
-- Core domain events are cataloged.
+- Domain events are defined.
-- Event payload standards are defined.
+- Event schemas are standardized.
+- Publishers and subscribers are identified.
-- Publishing and consumption patterns are specified.
+- Event versioning and governance are documented.
-- Retry, replay and DLQ strategies are documented.
+- Replay, idempotency and DLQ strategies are specified.
-- Security and governance requirements are established.
+- Monitoring and security requirements are established.
 - Visual artifacts are available.
 - Traceability is complete.